 3. Everybody’s talking about Jamie

 I caught this when I had some spare time after a work trip.
 And wow was it reet up my street!
 Based in Sheffield, a stones throw from where I grew up, it follows the working class story of Jamie, a boy with a dream to drag.
 The characters remind me of people from my past, the music is a pop masterclass and the plot incredibly current.
 Any RuPaul fans out there?
-I haven’t reviewed it yet but it was sensational.
+It was sensational.

 I couldn’t write this list and not include my favourite Musical of all time, could I!?
 It’s just perfect.
 I grew up with the Wizard of Oz and this prequel is brilliant.
 It gives depth to the Witches you thought you knew and showcases the power of friendship.
 The music is catchy and the staging is dramatic.
 The world of Oz is brought to life in this emerald green Musical that gives me goosebumps every time.